 *CANDID KITCHEN SURVEY

 In Fall 2020, Candid conducted a “Food Wellness for Young Adults” survey of 81 young adults in our community for our food wellness-focused project, Candid Kitchen.
-We will be sharing some takeaways and testimonials from these thought-provoking, brave respondents in this and other articles.

 Written by Becca Bedell, MFA